A Guide to Getting Holiday Insurance for Crohn’s Disease

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-You might think that having conditions like Crohn’s disease and ulcerative colitis (or any kind of inflammatory bowel disease) would make it tricky to get insurance – but it doesn’t have to be that way.
-There are a whole range of providers that can arrange cover for IBD – even if you’ve been unfortunate enough to have experienced recent surgery.
+You might think that having conditions like Crohn’s disease and ulcerative Colitis (or any kind of inflammatory bowel disease) would make it tricky to get insurance – but it doesn’t have to be that way.
+There are a whole range of providers that can arrange travel insurance cover for IBD – even if you’ve been unfortunate enough to have experienced recent surgery.

-Our site enables you to quickly compare online quotes from over 30 specialist providers who offer pre-existing insurance cover.
-In other words, we can connect you to a whole host of insurance companies who have experience in providing insurance for those with ongoing health problems.
+Our site enables you to quickly compare online quotes from over 30 specialist providers who offer pre-existing medical travel insurance.
+In other words, we can connect you to a whole host of insurance companies that have experience in providing insurance for those with ongoing health problems.

 There’s every chance your belly will behave itself on your trip abroad, but travel insurance provides invaluable peace of mind and makes sure you are covered if the disease does start rearing its head midway through your holiday.